🧬

 Common inquiries about the breed

-Yes, they are known for their gentle and patient nature, making them excellent family dogs.
+Yes, they are known for their gentle, patient, and affectionate nature, making them excellent family companions.

 View Official FCI Standard